nahidmeraj765/league-football-DBMS/README.md

-**League Football Database Management System**
+League Football Database Management System
-There are different football leagues.
-Each league belongs to a particular country.
-These football leagues consist of some teams, each of which has a unique team name and ID.
-Each team has several players.
-No player belongs to more than one team.
-Each player is assigned a unique Player ID.
-The league also records each player’s name and age.
-Each Player plays in a particular position, is of a particular nationality, has his own kit number and other individual achievements.
-Every Players has his own statistics.
-The statistics are the number of goals, assists, red cards, yellow cards etc.
+Overview
+This project is a Football League Database Management System designed to store and manage data related to various football leagues, teams, players, matches, referees, and stadiums.
+It provides a structured way to manage the relationships and statistics of leagues across different countries, teams, players, and their associated matches.

+Features
+Football Leagues:

+Multiple leagues are stored, each associated with a specific country.
+Teams:

+Each league consists of several teams.
+Teams are uniquely identified by their Team ID and Team Name.
-Every Team has a coach.
-A manager can manage only one team at a time.
+Each team has a dedicated coach and a manager who manages only one team at a time.
+Players:

+Each team consists of multiple players, but a player can only belong to one team.
+Players are uniquely identified by their Player ID.
+For each player, the database stores:
+Name
+Age
+Position
+Nationality
+Kit number
+Individual achievements
+Player statistics include:
+Number of goals
+Assists
+Red cards
+Yellow cards
+Matches:

-Teams play one another in a series of scheduled matches.
-Each match is given a unique Match ID number and is scheduled for a specific date.
+Teams play matches against one another, and each match is identified by a Match ID.
-Each match is between two teams.
-Each Match has a group of referees that officiates the match.
-Each Referee has his own ID which is unique.
-The Database also stores the name and the age for each referee.
+Each match has a unique scheduled date.
+Matches are officiated by a group of referees, each with a unique Referee ID.
+The database keeps track of:
+Referee names
+Referee ages
 Every match is played in a particular stadium.
+Stadiums:

+Each team has a home stadium where matches are played.
+Database Design
+The database stores data for:

+Leagues: Each associated with a country.
+Teams: Each with unique details such as Team ID, Team Name, and associated coach/manager.
+Players: Each uniquely identified by their Player ID, along with their personal and playing information.
+Matches: Each match between two teams, identified by a unique Match ID and officiated by referees.
+Referees: Each referee is stored with a unique Referee ID and their details.
-Each team has its own home stadium.
+Stadiums: Each team has a home stadium where their home matches are played.
-This database will keep the data of all top leagues and the players who are playing in those leagues.